paulo-granthon/agitate.nvim/README.md

   Uses the repository name provided as an optional argument **_or_** the current directory as the repository name if no argument is provided.

-- `:AgitateRepoInitGitHub` - Initializes the current directory as a GitHub repository.
+- `:AgitateRepoInit` - Initializes the current directory as a GitHub repository.
   Uses the repository name provided as an optional argument **_or_** the current directory as the repository name if no argument is provided.